cs1302uga/cs1302-ce25/README.md

    } // Find
    ```

-   You will need to manually setup the package statement and imports.
+   Before this code will compile, you will need to manually setup the package
+   statement and imports.

-1. **Next, use Maven to compile and the code.** Please use the `exec:java` phase to run.
+1. **Next, use Maven to compile and run the code.** You won't see any output at
+   this point.
+Please use the `exec:java` phase to run.
+To provide command-line
-   You will need to specify the command-line arguments as a space-separated
+   arguments to your program through maven, you will need to specify the
+   command-line arguments as a space-separated
-   string with the `-Dexec.args` option (e.g., `-Dexec.args="src"`) in addition
+   string with the `-Dexec.args` option (e.g., `-Dexec.args="src target"`) in
-   to providing the `-Dexec.mainClass` option.
+   addition to providing the `-Dexec.mainClass` option.

    * Once you figure out how to run it, please write down that command
      in your notes.